lakehq/sail/docs/guide/deployment/kubernetes.md

 ::: details Installation from Source for Development Purposes

-To build the Docker image for development purposes, you need to build Sail from source.
+To build the Docker image for development purposes, you need to build Sail from source.<br>
 To do this, checkout the Sail [repository](https://github.com/lakehq/sail) and run the following command from the root of the project directory.

 ```bash